03 Aug Q&A with Dr. Vagmin Vora

 I hope to add to the dynamism of the group tempered with my extensive experience in spine surgery.
 I’ve had over 10 years in spine surgery.
 I have practiced in a university setting where I did complex spine surgeries including spinal deformity surgery as well as redo spine surgery.
 I am also very well versed in the private practice model as I have been in private practice for a few years.

 In a university setting, we often get cases referred by other orthopedists and sometimes even spine surgeons.
 These are more complex cases and typically more difficult.
 They often require multi-disciplinary services working together as a team to create better patient outcomes.
 University practice exposed me to a great variety of complex spine cases not commonly seen in a small community hospital where some private practices often operate.
 Yet I’ve also been in private practice for a couple of years and what really interests me about that is the ability to have more control over my environment.
-Therefore, I bring my combined experience of hospital and private practice to CSD.
+Therefore, I bring my combined experience of hospital and private practice to The CMD.

 What is your philosophy of care?